microstack-tech/hashwarp/README.md

-# ethminer
+# ubqminer

 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)
 [![Gitter](https://img.shields.io/gitter/room/nwjs/nw.js.svg)][Gitter]
 [![Releases](https://img.shields.io/github/downloads/ethereum-mining/ethminer/total.svg)][Releases]

-> Ethereum miner with OpenCL, CUDA and stratum support
+> Ubiq miner with OpenCL, CUDA and stratum support

-**Ethminer** is an Ethash GPU mining worker: with ethminer you can mine every coin which relies on an Ethash Proof of Work thus including Ethereum, Ethereum Classic, Metaverse, Musicoin, Ellaism, Pirl, Expanse and others.
-This is the actively maintained version of ethminer.
-It originates from [cpp-ethereum] project (where GPU mining has been discontinued) and builds on the improvements made in [Genoil's fork].
+**Ubqminer** is an Ubqhash GPU mining worker: with ubqminer you can mine every coin which relies on an Ubqhash Proof of Work.
+This is the actively maintained version of ubqminer.
+Ubqminer is a fork of Ethminer which originates from [cpp-ethereum] project (where GPU mining has been discontinued) and builds on the improvements made in [Genoil's fork].
 See [FAQ](#faq) for more details.

 ## Features